Actuarial Sciences, MS

 Graduate students must satisfactorily complete the prerequisite courses listed below with grades of C- or higher and with a B (3.0) average, as well as any courses required of international students by the English Language Program.
 It is possible to make up any deficiencies after being admitted as a graduate student, but no credit will be granted towards the degree for meeting these requirements.
 Students may enroll in prerequisite courses and certain graduate courses concurrently, provided the prerequisites for those graduate courses have been satisfied.
 The prerequisite courses are ACCT 210 PRINCIPLES OF ACCOUNTING, ACSC 347 PROBABILITY THEORY, and ACSC 367 FINANCIAL MATH.
 Students who are uncertain about whether their undergraduate coursework is sufficient are encouraged to contact the department chair for an evaluation.

 For descriptions of these prerequisites, see the undergraduate catalog.
-Program prerequisites must be completed within the first year (18 credit hours) of coursework.
+Program prerequisites should be completed within the first year (18 credit hours) of coursework.
 Any prerequisite may be waived by a placement exam.

 Graduate students must satisfactorily complete the prerequisite courses with grades of C- or higher and with a B (3.0) average, as well as any courses required of international students by the English Language Program.
 It is possible to make up any deficiencies after being admitted as a graduate student, but no credit will be granted towards the degree for meeting these requirements.
 Students may enroll in prerequisite courses and certain graduate courses concurrently, provided the prerequisites for those graduate courses have been satisfied.